solo-io/smerf/README.md

 __Environment Variables:__

-`NUM_NS`: The number of namespaced 3-tier test app or vegeta load generators instances, defaults to 1.
+`NUM_NS`: The number of namespaced 3-tier test app or vegeta load generators instances, defaults to 1 with a maximum of 25.